 Courses may contain two types of quizzes – the Self-Quiz, and the Graded Quiz.
 These quizzes may contain multiple choice, true/false, or short answer questions.
 It is highly recommended that students complete all quizzes to ensure that they have adequately understood the course material.

 Students should be aware that Hayward University does not provide access to courses, including students' own contributions to their courses, beyond the current term.
-Following the first week after unofficial grades are posted within Google classroom, access to the previous term’s courses is discontinued.
+Following the first week after unofficial grades are posted within Hayward platform, access to the previous term’s courses is discontinued.

 Students are advised to save all of their work on their computers in case they want to access it at a later date.
 To request access to a course syllabus for a course they have completed, students may contact the Office of Academic Affairs at academic.affairs@Hayward.university

-All Hayward University course readings are available to enrolled Hayward University students in the google class room.
+All Hayward University course readings are available to enrolled Hayward University students in the Hayward platform.
 The repository may assist students in preparing for a prospective course, or referencing and reviewing course materials after completing a course.